 Key Ingredients and Substitutions

-For crab cakes, we recommend jumbo lump, lump, or backfin.
+For crab cakes, we recommend jumbo lump, lump, or backfin crab meat.
 Since all the other ingredients are inexpensive, splurge on the best crab you can afford.

 The complete ingredient list and measurements are listed in the printable recipe below.